christopher-chun/christopher-chun/README.md

 <h1 align="center">Hi, I'm Christopher</h1>
 <h3 align="center">A passionate computer science student at Brandeis University.
 I enjoy creating applications that relate to my interests or hobbies and am always trying to learn new technologies and expand my skillset to create new applications with more efficiency.
 Currently, I am learning and gaining more experience with making applications using HTML, CSS and JavaScript.
 I am also currently interested in gaining more experience with APIs and Databases. </h3>

-- 🌱 I’m currently learning: **Data Structures and Algorithms**
+- 🌱 I’m currently learning: **Fundamentals of Computer Systems, Fundamentals of Software Engineering**

-- 📄 Courses I have previously taken: **Python Development, Advanced Programming Techniques in Java, Discrete Structures**
+- 📄 Courses I have previously taken: **Python Development, Advanced Programming Techniques in Java, Discrete Structures, Data Structures and Algorithms**

 - 🔭 My Previous Project: **Pokémon TCG Market**